 Budget and charter flights

-The widest choice of charter flights to Turkish coastal resorts are offered by Thomas Cook and Thomson.
-With Thomas Cook, you can choose different departure and return airports, flexible dates and even book one-ways.
-There are now year-round charters to Antalya and Dalaman, while those serving İzmir and Bodrum usually operate from late April/early May to late October.
-In peak season these flights are often scarcely cheaper than scheduled services – £300 London–Dalaman is not unheard of – but you do avoid having to change planes in İstanbul.
-In winter, tickets can be picked up for under £100 return from almost anywhere in the UK to Dalaman or Antalya.
+The widest choice of charter flights to Turkish coastal resorts is offered by Thomas Cook (w thomascookairlines.com) and Thomson (w thomsonfly.com).
+With Thomas Cook, you can choose different departure and return airports and book one-way tickets.
+There are year-round charters to Antalya and Dalaman, while services to İzmir and Bodrum usually operate from late April/early May to late October.
+Peak-season prices can be as high as scheduled flights, but in winter they may drop as low as £100 return.

 Flights from Ireland

 From Belfast, British Airways offer year-round daily scheduled services, involving a stop in London or Manchester, but prices are high (in excess of £300 in July & Aug).
 From Dublin, Turkish Airlines have a direct daily flight, starting at €350.
 Probably the cheapest option is to use a budget carrier from either Dublin or Belfast into Gatwick, then continue with easyJet, Atlasjet or Pegasus on to İstanbul.